 After providing a brief background on why and how small businesses should consider climate adaptation, the report presents the following case studies:

-- A Massachusetts-based green roof company advising governmental clients that seek solutions to excess stormwater runoff
+- Massachusetts green roof company advises governmental clients that seek solutions to excess stormwater runoff

-- A South Carolina chamber of commerce using signs to demonstrate to the public how climate change may change downtown footprint
+- South Carolina chamber of commerce uses signs to demonstrate to the public how climate change may change downtown footprint

-- A Boston-based hotel consulting group providing expertise to small hotels on renovation, retrofit and redesign of vulnerable buildings
+- Boston hotel consulting group provides expertise to small hotels on renovation, retrofit and redesign of vulnerable buildings

-- A Nebraska-based landscape architect advising clients on storm-resilient plantings
+- Nebraska landscape architect advises clients on storm-resilient plantings

-- A Brooklyn, New York-based manufacturer using crowdsource campaigns to aid with post-Superstorm Sandy recovery and facility resilience planning
+- Brooklyn, New York manufacturer uses crowdsource campaigns to aid with post-Superstorm Sandy recovery and facility resilience planning

 The report concludes by recommending that small businesses develop a business continuity plan, work with state and local officials to better understand financial incentives for climate preparedness, and advocate for climate change mitigation and adaptation policy.

 Publication Date: July 2013